c9/docs.c9.io/src/running_and_debugging/writing_a_php_app.md

 ## Modifying php.ini

-You can configure your PHP installation by editing the `php.ini` located in the `/home/ubuntu/workspace` directory:
+You can configure your PHP installation by editing the `php.ini` located in the `/home/ubuntu/workspace` directory.
+Please note: in some cases `php.ini` is located somewhere else.
+Just create a simple PHP file running `phpinfo()` to find out where to look for `php.ini`.

-    vi /home/ubuntu/workspace/php.ini

 Make sure to restart Apache after you have applied your changes

     apachectl restart